peppegili/2_Operationalizing_Machine_Learning/README.md

     The script has been modifyied in order to correctly enable ***Application Insights***.

-    [config.json](https://github.com/peppegili/2_Operationalizing_Machine_Learning/blob/master/config.json) file, containing workspace info, has been retrieved and placed in the       same directory of the above script, before running it.
+    Moreover, [config.json](https://github.com/peppegili/2_Operationalizing_Machine_Learning/blob/master/config.json) file, containing workspace info, has been retrieved from         Azure ML Studio and placed in the same directory of the above script, before running it.

     ```
     from azureml.core import Workspace